aws/aws-fpga/hdk/cl/examples/README.md

     Since the AGFI IDs is global (by design), it allows you to copy a combination of AFI/AMI to multiple regions, and they will work without requiring any extra setup.
     An example AGFI ID is **`agfi-01234567890abcdef`**.

 After the AFI generation is complete, AWS will put the logs into the bucket location (```s3://<bucket-name>/<logs-folder-name>```) provided by the developer.
 The presence of these logs is an indication that the creation process is complete.
 Please look for either a “State” file indicating the state of the AFI (e.g., available or failed), or the Vivado logs detailing errors encountered during the creation process.
+For help with AFI creation issues, see [create-fpga-image error codes](../../docs/create_fpga_image_error_codes.md)

 **NOTE**: *Attempting to load the AFI immediately on an instance will result in an `Invalid AFI ID` error.